bloominstituteoftechnology/C-Web-Server/README.md

 ## What is a Web Server?

-A web server is a piece of software that accepts HTTP requests (commonly GET requests for HTML pages), and returns responses (commonly HTML pages).
-Other common uses are GET requests for images within web pages, and POST requests to upload data to the server (e.g. a form submission or file upload).
+A web server is a piece of software that accepts HTTP requests (e.g. GET requests for HTML pages), and returns responses (e.g. HTML pages).
+Other common uses are GET requests for getting data from RESTful API endpoints, images within web pages, and POST requests to upload data to the server (e.g. a form submission or file upload).

 ## General Information about Networking